darthMaulJr/darthmauljr.github.io/_posts/2023-03-30-elementary-blocks-of-robotics.md

 #### Choosing the processor

-When enthusiasts think about processors for hobby embedded application projects the one that first comes to mind is the <a href="https://www.raspberrypi.com/">Raspberry Pi</a>.
+When hobbists think about processors for embedded applications, the one that first comes to mind is the <a href="https://www.raspberrypi.com/">Raspberry Pi</a>.
 However, supply chain issues in recent years have made it really hard to obtain one.
 For this reason, I started researching for alternate candidates and among them Jetson Nano was a clear winner.
 Jetson Nano is a small yet powerful computer developed by Nvidia Inc.  It can run AI frameworks and models, and is very power efficient.
 It is also supported by <a href="https://developer.nvidia.com/embedded/jetpack">Nvidia's JetPack SDK</a>.

 In addition, it is priced reasonably for the hardware included.